A free business bank account is perfect for new businesses or those switching banks, helping you avoid monthly fees.

 Account Summary

 Mettle by NatWest is a free digital business account ideal for sole traders and limited companies with up to two owners.
 What sets it apart is that it has no UK transaction fees, making it a truly free option.
-You’ll find built-in invoicing tools that let you create and send invoices right from the app, as well as tax-saving pots that automatically set aside money for tax—making managing your finances that much easier.
+You’ll find built-in invoicing tools that let you create and send invoices right from the app, as well as tax-saving pots that automatically set aside money for tax; making managing your finances that much easier.

 It also integrates with FreeAgent, Xero, and QuickBooks for seamless accounting, and savings pots earn interest at 1.46% AER on balances over £10.
 While Mettle offers a lot, it doesn’t support international payments and doesn’t have an IBAN, which can be a deal-breaker for some.
 Plus, there’s no access to credit, overdrafts, or loans.

-However, because Mettle operates under NatWest’s banking licence, your eligible deposits are protected by the FSCS up to £85,000.
 It’s perfect for small businesses and freelancers looking for a straightforward, low-cost business account with everything you need to manage finances on the go.

 Pros & Cons